-EDIT 13 RFC-EDITOR 19 AUTH48 52 REF 2 3 TANA AUTH 1 3 ΤО 42 MISSREF
+EDIT 6

+RFC-EDITOR 14

+AUTH48 33

+REF 12

+IANA 1

+AUTH 1

+TO 2

+MISSREF 42

-Publication numbers for November through January have been down, largely because of the problem in transitioning to the RFC 5378 copyright notice.
-RFC publication has been suspended for the IETF, IAB, and IRTF streams, without each author providing explicit acknowledgement that they are aware of and approve of the copyright notice and legends as it is defined in RFC 5378 and at http://trustee.ietf.org/license-info.
+Publication numbers for November 2008 through January 2009 were down, largely because of the problem in transitioning to the RFC 5378 copyright notice.
+RFC publication was suspended for the IETF, IAB, and IRTF streams, without each author providing explicit acknowledgement that they were aware of and approved of the copyright notice and legends as it is defined in RFC 5378 and at http://trustee.ietf.org/license-info.
+With the RFC-5378-fix announced 12 February 2009, more documents were released for publication.